We use cookies to improve your experience of our site.

 Treasurer

-She was previously Chief Financial Officer of the World Health Organisation (WHO), with overall responsibility for financial management of a US$2billion organisation operating in 140 countries, and Director Business Change.
-Before joining the WHO, she held various positions in the international financial sector, including as a director in investment banking as well as asset management in the Kleinwort Benson Group.
-She also worked for UNICEF in New York as Chief of Finance, and for a major USA commercial bank in London and as its representative in Greece.
-She has chaired oversight committees for the United Nations Development Programme, International Labour Organisation, and United Nations Educational, Scientific and Cultural Organisation.
+She was previously Chief Financial Officer of the World Health Organization (WHO), and has held various positions in the international financial sector, in both investment banking and asset management.
+She has chaired oversight committees for the United Nations Development Programme, International Labour Organization, and United Nations Educational, Scientific and Cultural Organization.
 She is a Fellow of the Institute of Chartered Accountants in England and Wales.

 Trustees